 Which furnishing choices improve photos and viewings?

-Photos sell the viewing.
 A small condo can look better with fewer pieces, lighter curtains and clear floor space.
 Tenants should be able to imagine their daily routine in the unit.
 If the landlord over-decorates, the room may look smaller or too personal.

 Use simple visual hierarchy.
 Make the bed neat, keep surfaces clear, show the work or dining area, open curtains and photograph during good daylight.
-Repair visible defects before shooting.
-A cracked switch, stained wall or broken cabinet can reduce trust more than a fancy accessory can increase it.
+Repair visible defects before shooting - a cracked switch, stained wall or broken cabinet can reduce trust more than a fancy accessory can increase it.

 What should landlords avoid when furnishing?